learnbin.net nav logo

 Dissociation constant eq 07

 In the above examples, H2O is in every equilibrium reaction.
-But it doesn’t appear in any equilibrium constant expression because [H2O] is already incorporated into the Ka and Kb.
+However, it doesn’t appear in any equilibrium constant expression because [H2O] is already incorporated into the Ka and Kb.

 The dissociation constant for conjugated acids and bases